 Beyond assessment researchers need to plan and execute impact activities, while recording the outcomes and impacts as they occur.
 Impact, can occur throughout the research cycle, not just at the end of a project.
 Impact implementation and the collection of material useful as a source of impact evidence should be a continuous part of the process.

+While the ways of reporting may change it is clear that impact and impact evidence will continue to be of importance to the research sector.
 The guidance document, published 14 June 2016, is about the collection, management and use of sources of impact evidence and is a result of an HEFCE-commissioned activity to produce a guidance document for the sector.

-We would like to acknowledge the contribution of Digital Science, who led the analysis of and chapter on REF2014 Impact Case Studies.
+Vertigo Ventures would like to acknowledge the contribution of Digital Science, who led the analysis of and chapter on REF2014 Impact Case Studies.